helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Completed freeCodeCamp’s Learn Advanced Array Methods by Building a Statistics Calculator, by doing all 50 steps.

 **Thoughts:** Through this project, I not only got to practice and understand various advanced array methods better, but also learned about various ways to calculate statistics, including mean, median, mode, range, variance and standard deviation.

+---

+### Day 33: 4 February 2024.
+Sunday

+**Today's Progress:** Completed CSS Fundamentals Challenges from Module 4 (Essential CSS concepts) of Scrimba’s Frontend Developer Career Path, aside from the solo project.

+**Thoughts:**
+- I got more practice in writing CSS and styling a web page layout.
+- This was my first time learning about the `<time>` HTML element.